dhth/hours/README.md

 designed for users who want basic time tracking for their tasks/projects right in the terminal.
 With a simple and minimalistic UI, almost everything in `hours` can be achieved with one or two keypresses.
-It can also generate plaintext reports and logs based on time tracked.
+It can also generate plaintext reports, summary statistics, and logs based on time tracked.

 🤔 Motivation
 ---